Metakira/starter-hugo-academic/content/post/aaakasha-shastra-what-i-believe-comes-next/index.md

 * No app store
 * No mobile data (Jobs had to convince AT&T and Verizon to actually make this happen)
 * It had no low processing power
-* Even the touchscreen aspect was glitchy
+* Even the touchscreen feature was glitchy

 For all intents and purposes, , it was product without a customer.
 But thing is, magical products, in the right time and place,  despite their gimmicky nature have this incredible capacity to *generate* their own use cases.
 It's this desire to experiment *with* their multifarious capacities and capabilities that builds an ecosystem around them.
 That's why invention, true creative innovation, can't happen within the mainstream.
 It has to be the "weird made cool".